 Can black pepper and cayenne pepper serve as substitutes for each other?

-Given that the main functions of both black pepper and cayenne pepper involve providing heat, both can serve as effective replacements for each other; however, they are not equally effective in this respect.
-The difference in heat and appearance means that you may have to be careful about which dishes you use them in when making a substitution.
-Consider the fact that because black pepper is milder, you will have to use more of it when replacing cayenne pepper.
+Given that the main functions of both black pepper and cayenne pepper involve providing heat, both can sometimes serve as replacements for each other.
+However, they are not equally effective in this respect.
+The drastic difference in heat and appearance means that you may have to be careful about which dishes you use them in when making a substitution.
+Consider the fact that because black pepper is much milder, you will have to use much more of it when replacing cayenne pepper.

 You will have to do so carefully since too much black pepper can result in a bitter dish and may also be visually unappealing.
 Cayenne pepper can be an effective black pepper substitute since it doesn’t have a strong flavor aside from the heat but you will have to use much less of it; too much can result in an overly spicy dish.

 Use black pepper as an all-purpose seasoning for savory dishes.
-Its woodsy, piney notes allow it to work well in meat-based dishes as well as with many vegetables.
+Its woodsy, piney notes allow it to work well in meat-based dishes and with many vegetables.
 Its gentle heat makes it ideal for providing a spicy touch in European-style dishes that are supposed to have relatively subtle flavors.
+It’s very versatile – most recipes call for it, from soups and stews to full entrees.

 Cayenne pepper is effective for providing a more aggressive heat and a red color if you add enough of it.
-Add it to dishes like chili or to some curries if you want to increase the heat.
+Add it to dishes like chili con carne or to some curries if you want to increase the heat.
 Its powdered form makes it easy to control the level of heat.
 You can also use it in small amounts if you want a low level of heat without the black specks of ground peppercorns.
+Pizza is also a popular use case.